Fiserv/acceptance-solutions-apac/docs/APIs/externalboarding/GetPackageList.md

 # Get Package List

-This API is used to get package list.
-Merchant needs to add session token received during login API call in the header of this API.
+This API is used to the fetch package details list  and its corresponding parameters based on the filtration criteria provided in the request API.

+## How it works
+1. Merchant needs to use this API where in multiple packages are assigned to the partner.
+2. This step is optional for boarding.

 ## Endpoint